dbc60/blog/content/note/project/blog-planning.md

 - `filing`.
 Write about struggles with keeping paper files organized.
 - `budget` or `finanaces`.
 Ways of keeping a budget, making investments, and managing money.
 - `gaming`.
 Play.
 Games online and offline.
 - `game development`.
 Handmade Hero, and other inspirations.
 Tools.
 Techniques.
+Although, either the `project` directory may be enough or put this under the `project` directory.
 - `graphics`.
 D3, sketching, and related thoughts on visual design and presetation.
 - `home renovation`.
 The kitchen cabinet project, and others.
 - `book reviews`.
 That might motivate me to read more and take notes on technical books.